People should be protected from catastrophic costs of upfront care – Streeting

 The new independent commission looking into social care reform, led by Baroness Louise Casey, will begin in April.

-Mr Streeting said the Commission will work to build a cross-party national consensus around what is a new National Care Service.
+Mr Streeting told PA the work will “hopefully build a national consensus” around what is a new National Care Service, with talks with opposition parties starting next month.

+He said: “That means that whoever’s in government, not just in five years’ time, but 10 years, 20 years, 30 years’ time, hopefully we will have built the national consensus.

+“That means that every government delivers for social care in the way that, frankly, successive governments have failed in the past.

 The second phase is expected by 2028 and will make recommendations for the longer term.

-“That sort of makes people run for the hills and want to stick their head in the sands in politics, because sometimes those numbers can be scary.

-“One of the reasons I genuinely think – even with the majority of the size that we’ve got – it’s a good thing to try and build cross-party consensus, is, I want to come up with a plan that means whoever’s in government after the next general election or the one after that -whether it’s a Labour government or a Conservative government or a coalition, or whoever – that broadly speaking, we keep the same direction of travel on social care in the way that we have with the NHS since 1948 (when NHS was created).”

-Under the Government plans, more investment has been committed to the Disabled Facilities Grant, which allows people to apply for funding to carry out work such as widening doors, improving access, installing ramps or stairlifts, or building an extension.
+Meanwhile, the Government committed more investment to the Disabled Facilities Grant, which allows people to apply for funding to carry out work such as widening doors, improving access, installing ramps or stairlifts, or building an extension.

 The £86 million boost for this financial year is on top of the £86 million announced at the Budget for the next financial year and brings the annual total to £711 million.